 Click here to return to our Regulatory Tracker or here to sign up for our monthly Tracker email updates.
 If you’re a reporter and would like to speak with an expert on this rule, please email us.

 Why it Matters

-Our white paper, “EPA’s House of Cards: the Affordable Clean Energy Rule”, analyzes the risky legal strategy EPA used to repeal the Clean Power Plan and craft the ACE rule.
-Read it here.
+Additionally, our white paper, “EPA’s House of Cards: the Affordable Clean Energy Rule”, analyzes the risky legal strategy EPA used to repeal the Clean Power Plan and craft the ACE rule.